Sniffy2019/Hardware-store/README.md

 <img width="750" alt="main screenshot" src="https://live.staticflickr.com/65535/53298173743_d249dcc7ed_z.jpg">

 <br><br>

 The "Home. page", is a basic site that allows the use to choose items to add or categories to choose from.
 The "add Items" page (as shown in the sceen shot above allows the use to select items fo purchasing.
-The "categories" page allows the customer to update and delete the categories as required.
+The "products" page allows the customer to update and delete the categories as required.

 <a name="User"></a>